Lecturer in Film Production

 ✨Demonstrate Teaching Philosophy

 Articulate your approach to teaching and how you engage students in practical learning.
-Discuss any innovative methods you've used in the classroom to enhance student experiences, especially in areas like collaboration and production planning.
+Discuss any innovative methods you've used to enhance student experiences, especially in collaborative settings.

 ✨Research Contributions